Home Blog Advice Should I Play High School or Club Soccer?

 You’ll be working together towards a common goal, and you’ll be able to share in the highs and lows of the season with your teammates.

-You’ll get the recap the practices, games, and season in the cafeteria.
+You’ll get the recap of the practices, games, and season in the cafeteria.
 Or, hang out with a Senior when you’re a Freshman…

 This can be a great way to build teamwork skills that will be valuable in other areas of your life.